 Development of a vaccine for bovine tuberculosis and Johne’s disease in cattle

-Team: Volker Gerdts, Andrew Potter, Philip Griebel, Scott Napper, Jeffrey Chen, Stewart Walker, Colette Wheler, Antonio Facciuolo, Olivia Ihedioha, Neil Rawlyk, Erin Scruten
+Team: Volker Gerdts, Philip Griebel, Scott Napper, Jeffrey Chen, Colette Wheler, Antonio Facciuolo, Olivia Ihedioha, Neil Rawlyk, Erin Scruten

 Bovine tuberculosis caused by Mycobacterium bovis is a debilitating disease that can spread to humans and other domestic and wild animals.
 While more prevalent in the developing world, where it leads to annual losses of about $3 billion, managing the disease also carries a multi-million-dollar price tag in Canada.
 Johne’s disease caused by Mycobacterium avium subspecies paratuberculosis (MAP) results in chronic inflammation of the intestinal tract in cattle.